cigarplug/doc-ai/README.md

 NOTES

--	The application uses my personal GCP credentials, which are included in this zip file.

-	Since that isn't a particularly safe way of shipping API keys, I have set the key to automatically expire on Monday Sept 7, 2020 12:00 AM AEST
+-	To use this program, you must create a GCP service account (with access to Document AI API) and store the credentials file as myki.json in the application root directory

 -	The Document AI API fails to identify some table-like structures as an actual 'table'.
 In such cases, I have treated these sections as plain text lines.

--	Given the time constraint, I have not attempted to imitate the document structure along the horizontal axis.
+-	At this moment,  I have not attempted to replicate the document structure along the horizontal axis.
 As such, sections of lines/paragraphs that appear side-by-side in the pdf are written one-below-the-other in exported CSV.
 It should be however possible to imitate the original structure using bounding polygon parameters.